-Let’s learn about brain waves and how the effect our physiology.
-I have been starting to see a “snapshot” of what happens to several different mechanisms on our body when we get tweaked — lets look at heart rhythms, brain waves, and our DNA under stress:
+Let’s learn about brain waves and how they effect our physiology.
+I have been starting to see a “snapshot” of what happens to several different functions in our body when we get tweaked — lets look at heart rhythms, brain waves, and our DNA under stress:

 We know our heart rhythm is effected by our mood — and our heart rhythm effects how our brain operates – as we learned from HeartMath about coming into “coherence”.
 Here is a reminder of what we learned from HeartMath:

 - When under stress our heart rhythm (using heart monitors) is erratic and disordered — these erratic signals travel on the neurons from the heart to the brain limiting our ability to think clearly, remember, learn, reason, and make effective decisions.

 - In contrast the more ordered and stable patterns of the heart’s input to the brain has the opposite effect – it facilities higher cognitive functioning that not only benefits the entire body but also profoundly affects how we perceive, think, feel, perform.

 And our brain waves do this as well, it can be seen on EEGs when we are stressed our brain waves became erratic vs. when we are happy and calm they smooth out nicely.